ghumakkad/blog/_posts/2018-09-30-pin-parvati-pass.markdown

 #### Odi Thatch (3876 m) to Mantalai (4100m)

 On today's trail, valley exapnds further and the Parbati River now on our right side is calmer than before.
 In fact, we reach a point where the river flows on almost flat bed of the wide valley creating sand banks alongside.
 It is like any big river in plains with pebbles and sand around.
-In the sunny weather, we felt as if it was some kind of wonderland.
+In the sunny weather, it felt as if it was some kind of wonderland.
 Elated by the sight of valley, we spent some quite moment by the side of river.

 <figure>
   <img src="https://c2.staticflickr.com/2/1935/45274006722_5ddaa3ef9c_o.jpg" alt="group photo"/>